-Acetazolamide 250mg (formerly known as Diamox) for the treatment of altitude sickness available.Start order
+Acetazolamide 250mg (formerly known as Diamox) for the prevention and treatment of high altitude sickness available to buy online from Dr Fox.Start order

 - Read medical information about altitude sickness

 - Answer medical questions to check for eligibility